the-frey/the-frey.github.com/index.md

 ## Posts:

+09 Mar 2018 &raquo; <a href="/2018/03/09/clojure-in-a-serverless-world">Clojure in a Serverless World</a>

+04 Mar 2018 &raquo; <a href="/2018/03/04/zen-and-the-art-of-tube-amp-maintenance">Zen and the Art of Tube Amp Maintenance</a>

-04 Mar 2018 &raquo; <a href="/2018/03/04/lambda-architecture-vs-the-databse-inside-out">Lambda Architecture vs The Database Inside Out</a>
+04 Mar 2018 &raquo; <a href="/2018/03/04/lambda-architecture-vs-the-databse-inside-out">Lambda/Serverless Architecture vs The Database Inside Out</a>

 01 Mar 2018 &raquo; <a href="/2018/03/01/experimenting-with-spec-generators">Experimenting with Spec Generators</a>